-Maybe little example will clear this up to you:
+Maybe a little example will clear this up:

-Assign method, will redirect to the given url but it will keep in history original document, so you can navigate to the previous webpage using 'Back' button.
+Assign method, will redirect to the given URL but it will keep in history original document, so you can navigate to the previous website using 'Back' button.

-If you want to simulate HTTP redirect use location.replace() - this will replace previous item in the history of your browser session.
+If you want to simulate the HTTP redirect use location.replace() - this will replace the previous item in the history of your browser session.